Get Into The MMJ Industry Today!

 Hawaii has legalized marijuana for medicinal purposes, however, dispensaries are not permitted under the current law.
 Although dispensaries are not permitted, there are a number of small, underground dispensaries that serve Hawaii's patient base.

-The Compassionate Use of Medical Cannabis Pilot Program Act was initiated on January 1st, 2014, but until the regulations have been finalized Medical Marijuana dispensaries cannot open for business.
-Once the regulations are finalized the state will allow for a maximum of 60 dispensaries, which will be able to obtain medical marijuana from one of the 22 cultivation centers that are authorized to grow.
+The Compassionate Use of Medical Cannabis Pilot Program Act for Illinois was initiated on January 1st, 2014, but until the regulations have been finalized Medical Marijuana dispensaries cannot open for business.
+Once the regulations are finalized the state will allow for a maximum of 60 dispensaries, which will be able to obtain medical marijuana from one of the 21 cultivation centers that are authorized to grow.

 Maine has licensed eight dispensaries, one for each county, but only half of them are operating.
 Seven out of the eight dispensaries are in sparsely populated areas throughout the state.
 Because the allotted amount of licenses has been distributed, the only opportunity available to those interested in opening a dispensary would be through conversions or buy-outs.